 Embroidered Greeting Card Supplies

-Now that you’ve seen that ‘DIY hand embroidered greeting card’ – video, let’s look at what you’ll typically need to make them:
+Now that you have seen the ‘DIY hand embroidered greeting card’ – video, let’s look at what you’ll typically need to make them:

 - Punching Awl